miticv/miticv.github.io/Kafka.md

 ![Producer](https://github.com/miticv/miticv.github.io/blob/master/Images/Producer.png)

+- Producer will create new topic if does not exist (with partition and replicaation of 1 **num_partitions** kafka property ) So recoomendation is to create topic before produce on it.

 # Consumers

 Consumers read data from a topic (indentified by name).
 Consumers know which broker to read from.
 In case of broker failures, consumers know how to recover.
 Data is red in order within each partition.

+By defalt consumer read only new messages since consumer is started.
+You can specify option to start from the begining if needed.

 ![Consumer](https://github.com/miticv/miticv.github.io/blob/master/Images/Consumer.png)